 Mercado de la Cebada has been through some ups and downs over the last couple of centuries, but what didn’t kill it made it adapt.
-It’s one of Madrid’s only mercados to have kept up with the times while also staying true to its roots, and this determined attitude echoes that of Madrid itself.
+It’s one of Madrid’s only markets to have kept up with the times while also staying true to its roots, and this determined attitude echoes that of Madrid itself.

 Mercado de la Cebada began its life hundreds of years ago at Puerta de Toledo.
 Farmers would bring their produce by horse and cart from the surrounding countryside and set up ramshackle stalls similar to today’s rastro.

 In 1875, the city hall finally granted these weathered merchants a permanent home, building a beautiful Victorian-style covered market in the heart of La Latina.

 Stall holders who couldn’t get a spot inside the market would set up their stall outside on Plaza de la Cebada.

 The best part of a century after its initial construction, in 1958, the ageing market had become so unsanitary, with its rusting nooks and crannies and blood-stained floors, that it was torn down and replaced with today’s kitsch two-storey building.

 But then, 25 years ago, stall holders faced a brand-new problem: supermarkets.
 Dozens of them appeared almost overnight, like sinkholes in a fragile mining town, snatching even the most loyal of customers away from the mercado.

 “Almost every unit was empty and it looked like this was finally the end for Cebada.”

 Many stallholders held on to the hope that these newly globalised shoppers would one day come back to the market, realising the value of local produce bought from local people.
 But after everything that Mercado de la Cebada had been through, a few years ago it nearly went to join its Victorian ancestor in mercado heaven.